Online Bachelor of Fine Arts in Art – Digital Photography

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
 That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-What can I learn in a photography degree?
+What can I learn in a digital photography degree concentration?

 You’ll engage with creative prompts, study examples and participate in critiques to realize your unique vision.
 Core classes are based on a studio model, which prioritizes creative work and feedback.

-To complete the online photography degree, you’ll create a final portfolio and a cohesive artist statement.
-Both which are useful when applying to jobs and submitting work to exhibitions.
+To complete the bachelor of fine arts in art with a concentration in digital photography degree online, you’ll create a final portfolio and a cohesive artist statement.
+Both are useful when applying to jobs and submitting work to exhibitions.

 Some examples of classes you might take include:

-What can I do with an online degree in photography?
+What can I do with an online digital photography concentration?

-The bachelor’s degree in photography focuses on developing an artistic perspective.
+The bachelor’s degree in art with a concentration in digital photography focuses on developing an artistic perspective.
 This can be applied to several career paths, including positions at galleries or arts organizations.
 You may consider applying for roles in design, journalism, advertising and more.
 Some possible career options include:

 You are considered a freshman for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).